kaviyalakshmigb/responsive-image-gallery/README.md

-# responsive-image-gallery
-A modern, responsive image gallery built using HTML, CSS, and JavaScript.
-Features include category filtering, light/dark mode toggle, lightbox view, image hover effects, and fully responsive design for all screen sizes.
+# 🌟 Responsive Image Gallery

+This project is a stylish and fully responsive image gallery made with HTML, CSS, and JavaScript.

+## ✨ Features

+- 📁 Filter images by category (Nature, City, Animals)
+- 🌗 Light and Dark Mode toggle
+- 💡 Lightbox view with next/prev navigation
+- 🎯 Responsive design across all devices
+- 🎨 Smooth transitions and hover effects

+## 🚀 Technologies Used

+- HTML5
+- CSS3 (Custom properties, Flexbox/Grid)
+- JavaScript (DOM manipulation)